Please register or login to continue

 ‘You said the preservation of knowledge’, I replied.

-'They have knowledge in subjects such as alchemy, cosmology, propaganda, physiology, sociology and politics.
-You see gentlemen, this part of India that is the province of Bihar, has been ruled by the Gupta, Pala, Mughal, Portuguese and British Empires, and yet, this organisation has survived them all'.
+‘They have knowledge in subjects such as alchemy, cosmology, propaganda, physiology, sociology, and politics.
+You see, gentlemen, this part of India, the province of Bihar, has been ruled by the Gupta, Pala, Mughal, Portuguese, and British Empires, and yet this organisation has survived them all’.

-'Lord Barrington, if I may enquire again.
-What do this organisation have to do with the recent murders?'
+‘Lord Barrington, if I may enquire again.
+What does this organisation have to do with the recent murders?’
 Bonheur asked.

 ‘Everything, Bonheur.
 Do you not understand?’
 I interrupted.